app3200/modyt/README.md

 YouTube clone, Data being fetched using API.
-The Data being displayed using
+The Data being displayed using HTML iFrame tag